-STOMY TUBE Essential Steps Key Points and Precautions 1.
-Wash hands if student's condition permits.
-As you carry out this procedure, reassure student that he or she will be all right. a.
-Ask for assistance if needed.
-Calm and assured approach promotes student cooperation and ease of tube insertion.
-3. Position student with head tilted back.
-If possible, fold a towel in a roll and place under back of neck.
-4. Assemble equipment.
-5. Open same size tracheostomy tube package.
-Student's "Go Bag" should be intact with trach tube and necessary supplies easily accessible.
-6. Don disposable exam gloves.
-Trach tube may be in a Ziploc bag or another device/container used for storage.
+- Wash hands if student's condition permits. - 2.
+As you carry out this procedure, reassure student that he or she will be all right. - a.
+Ask for assistance if needed. - 3.
+Position student with head tilted back.
+If possible, fold a towel in a roll and place under back of neck. - 4.
+Assemble equipment. - 5.
+Open same size tracheostomy tube package. - 6.
+Don disposable exam gloves. - 7.
 Insert obturator (if applicable) into same size trach tube.
-Lubricate end of tube and obturator with sterile, water-soluble lubricant - Do Not Use Vaseline.
-8. Insert trach tube and hold in place while removing obturator.a.
-If unable to insert same size trach tube, use smaller trach tube.
-Do not let go of trach tube until it has been secured.
-9. Secure trach tube with tube holder or twill tape.
-The student or another person may hold tube in place until it is secure with tape.
-10. Be sure the trach tube holder/twill tape is Check one end of tape for slit.
-If none is there, cut a slit with scissors.
-Cut one tape longer than the other so tape will come at side of the neck.
-10. Be sure the trach tube holder/twill tape is not too tight.
-A Velcro tracheostomy tube holder may be used.
-One finger should be able to be passed under tie.
-11. Observe spontaneous air movement by rise and fall of chest.
-Attach resuscitation bag to trach and give breaths if needed.
-Observe student for warning signs and symptoms of respiratory distress.
-12. Record procedure on student's log.
+Lubricate end of tube and obturator with sterile, water-soluble lubricant Do Not Use Vaseline. - 8.
+Insert trach tube and hold in place while removing obturator. - a.
+If unable to insert same size trach tube, use smaller trach tube. - 9.
+Secure trach tube with tube holder or twill tape.
+The student or another person may hold tube in place until it is secure with tape. - 10.
+Be sure the trach tube holder/twill tape is not too tight. - 11.
+Observe spontaneous air movement by rise and fall of chest.
+Attach resuscitation bag to trach and give breaths if needed. - 12.
+Record procedure on student's log.